Big Blue Wrecking Crew: Peak and decline

 This game would be the pinnacle of Bill Belichick's tenure as defensive coordinator; his game plan, a radical scheme designed to maximize punishment of the Bills receivers now resides in the Pro Football Hall of Fame.

 Due to the departure of Parcells, and the advancing age and departure of many of its stars, after the 1990 season the Giants defense entered a decline.
 After two seasons of mediocrity the Giants surged in 1993, once again leading the NFL in scoring defense, but fell hard to the 49ers in the playoffs losing 44–3.
 While the defense would remain respectable the team never returned to their dominant ways and the days of Giants defensive dominance were gone.
-Finally, after a somewhat personally disappointing and injury marred year Lawrence Taylor retired following the 1993 seasons, this along with the retirement of long time quarterback Phil Simms signaled the end of an era for the Giants.
+Finally, after a somewhat personally disappointing and injury marred year Lawrence Taylor, who tore an Achilles tendon in November 1992 while chasing the Green Bay Packers' Brett Favre, retired following the 1993 season, this along with the retirement of long time quarterback Phil Simms signaled the end of an era for the Giants.

 In many ways 1993 represented a changing of the guard for the Giants.
 With the loss of longtime team staples such as Lawrence Taylor, Carl Banks and Phil Simms and the drafting of future Giants greats such as Jessie Armstead and Michael Strahan the team entered 1994 with a new and distinctive feel.
 The reign of the Big Blue Wrecking Crew was effectively over.

+Armstead and Strahan were two of the bulwarks of the Giant defense which carried the team to Super Bowl XXXV in 2000.

-Season by season statistics
+Season-by-season statistics

 The table below summarizes the more important defensive stats for the New York Giants defense from 1984 to 1993.